Risky Users and Sign-in Risk

 Detection: Real-time or Offline

 This detection indicates that there is additional risk detected usual as a risky user or via a user sign-in risk.
-Azure AD Premium P2 licenses are paramount for risk detection.
+Entra ID Premium P2 licenses are paramount for risk detection.

 Detection: